Star Wars: The Bad Batch release dates -- When does episode 4 hit Disney Plus?

 To celebrate May the Fourth this month, a new Star Wars series kicked off on Disney Plus, and we're now nearly four episodes in.
-The Bad Batch, a slick CGI-animated show from The Mandalorian producer Dave Filoni, helps to plug the gap between other big franchise shows The Falcon and the Winter Soldier and the upcoming Loki.
+New episodes of The Bad Batch, a slick CGI-animated show from The Mandalorian producer Dave Filoni, drop on Fridays, helping to plug the gap between other big franchise shows The Falcon and the Winter Soldier and the upcoming Loki.

-New episodes of The Bad Batch drop on Fridays and the first season runs for a hefty 16 episodes in total.

-Here's the episode release schedule for The Bad Batch, with the release times:
+Here's the episode release schedule for all 16 episodes of the The Bad Batch's first season, with the release times:

 - Episode 1: Available now.